paulsilvis/DustCollector/docs/temp.md

 As  the  years  went  on,  I  developed  _severe_  allergy  to  some  specific  types  of  wood  dust.
 These  episodes  could  last  for  3  days  of  pure  misery.
 I  faced  a  choice  --  either  give  up  woodworking  altogether  or  solve  this  dust  issue.

-As  I  put  together  a  plan  for  salvaging  some  parts  of  the  original  collector  and  upgrading  my  filtering  capacity,  I  decided  that  it  would  be  really  _cool_  to  do  just  a  bit  more  automation,  and  have  the  blast  gates  operate  automatically  depending  on  what  machines  (e.g.,  tablesaw,  drillpress)  were  running.
+As  I  put  together  a  plan  for  salvaging  some  parts  of  the  original  collector  and  upgrading  my  filtering  capacity,  I  decided  that  it  would  be  really  _cool_  to  do  just  a  bit  more  automation,  and  have  the  blast  gates  operate  automatically  depending  on  what  tools  (e.g.,  tablesaw,  drillpress)  were  running.

 This  would  prevent  me  from  being  lazy  and  just  using  the  tablesaw  for  a  minute  or  two  for  a  quick  cut  without  walking  the  3  steps  to  the  blast  gate.  ;-)    I  did  not  realize  at  the  time  how  much  saving 3  steps  would  cost  in  both  time  and  money.